BurnOutTrader/fund-forge/ff_strategies/README.md

     let (strategy_event_sender, strategy_event_receiver) = mpsc::channel(1000);

     let strategy = FundForgeStrategy::initialize(
-        //if none is passed in an id will be generated based on the executing program name this fn will change later as it becomes a full application, Some(String::from("test")),

         // we create a notify object to control the message sender channel until we have processed the last message or to speed up the que.
         // this gives us full async control over the engine and handlers Arc::new(Notify::new()),